RahulTandon1/stegano/learning-stuff/learning-c-sharp.md

 ### Razor pages basic tutorial
 -

+_WIDG_

-_WIDG_ - So do Models, aka POCO classes, have or do not have dependency on the Entity Framework? https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/model?view=aspnetcore-3.1
+- So do Models, aka POCO classes, have or do not have dependency on the Entity Framework? https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/model?view=aspnetcore-3.1
+- "The Label Tag Helper (<label asp-for="Movie.Title" class="control-label"></label>) generates the label caption and for attribute for the Title property.

+The Input Tag Helper (<input asp-for="Movie.Title" class="form-control">) uses the DataAnnotations attributes and produces HTML attributes needed for jQuery Validation on the client-side."

 ## Vim
 > Main reason for vim stuff is that text files are just easier/more convenient to do in the terminal itself (no application needs to be opened)